 As one of the first set of entries announced, the Cheltenham Gold Cup betting takes shape over the festive period.
 First, the King George VI Chase at Kempton on Boxing Day influences the market, then the Savills Chase in Ireland on 28 December.

 Some 10 days to a fortnight later after these events, we know which Cheltenham Gold Cup horses take aim at the blue riband steeplechase.
-For the 2025 edition, just five British-trained runners featured among 19 initial entries then reduced to 15, 10 wih a supplementary entry and a final field of nine as follows:
+For the 2026 edition, just nine British-trained runners featured among 33 initial entries, reduced to 28 as follows:

-Some six (reduced from 13) Cheltenham Gold Cup runners trained in Ireland take part in the Festival centrepiece, meanwhile.
-Of those Irish entries, the Willie Mullins stable and Henry De Bromhead yard have notable runners.
+Some 19 Cheltenham Gold Cup runners trained in Ireland take part in the Festival centrepiece, meanwhile.
+Of those Irish entries, the Willie Mullins stable (8), Gordon Elliott (3) and Henry De Bromhead yards have notable runners.

 Now, we turn our attention to the other prestigious races at the Cheltenham Festival.
 As each set of entries come out, we have more on all of the championship events below.